 Most of the time, there was a jello salad too, but I wouldn’t be caught dead eating that, so my plate was always void of anything made with jello.
 But, sometimes there was a few leaves of iceberg lettuce and a slice of tomato.
 Right on top of that there was a slice of black forest ham that had been rolled up and skewered with a toothpick.

 Doesn’t that all sound delicious and colourful?
 The Apple and Corn Salad would always be a part of our Cold Plate dinner on special occasions, which always and without fail, included Christmas day, New Year’s Day, Thanksgiving, and Easter.
-Those were the big food days in 1980s Newfoundland.
+Those were the big food days in 1980s and 1990s Newfoundland.

 Now, though, you don’t need a special dinner to enjoy this Apple and Corn Salad.
 It’s great served cold right out of the fridge with fried chicken.
 Think of this salad as a dish you would serve in any instance you would coleslaw or potato salad.
 Like a big summer picnic or barbecue!